bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 ## Conclusion

 The App we created can be built and distributed for both iOS and Android thus sharing a code base and reducing development time.
-The development and coding focused on use cases and we did not have to code intricate internal bitcoin protocol level code nor bitcoin node interactions, transaction, UTXO  and sync-related functionalities were also not required.
-All this was managed by `bdk-rn` allowing the us to focus on the product, functionality and user journey.
-This is how `bdk` and `bdk-rn` intend to make Rapid Bitcoin Application Development possible.
+The development and coding focused on use cases and we did not have to code intricate internal bitcoin protocol level code nor bitcoin node interactions, transactions, UTXOs and sync-related functionalities were also not required.
+All this was managed by `bdk-rn` allowing us to focus on the product, functionality and user journey.
+This is how `bdk` and `bdk-rn` intend to make Rapid Bitcoin Application Development possible by allowing product and application developers to focus on what they know best while `bdk` handles bitcoin complexity.

 `bdk-rn` intends to expose functionality and API from `bdk` which has a wide variety of API with granular details allowing for many interesting use cases to be implemented. `bdk-rn` and `bdk` are constantly updated and enhanced based on feedback from product teams and developers in the bitcoin community.

-Stay tuned for more APIs and enhancements coming to bdk-rn in the near future.
+Stay tuned for more APIs and enhancements coming to `bdk-rn` in the near future.
 Feature and API requests are most welcome.
 New blogs and tutorials will be published soon for a more in-depth exploration of bdk-rn.

-In the meantime keep in touch with the project by following  [GitHub](https://github.com/LtbLightning/bdk-rn) and [Twitter](https://twitter.com/BitcoinZavior)
+In the meantime keep in touch with the project by following on  [GitHub](https://github.com/LtbLightning/bdk-rn) and [Twitter](https://twitter.com/BitcoinZavior)